Types of Deliveries

 Look to your mother-baby nurse to answer any questions and help with any emotional needs.

-If you are scheduled for a cesarean delivery you will first be admitted to a birth suite where preparation will begin.
+If you are scheduled for a cesarean delivery you will first be admitted to a labor & delivery/C-section prep/recovery room where preparation will begin.
 After the nurse completes her assessment of you and your baby, your stomach will be washed with an antibacterial solution and you can expect a shave prep to be performed by a nursing assistant.
 She will shave the area just below the belly button to the pubic area.

 Also, either a doctor or a nurse from the Anesthesia Department will visit you to talk about your anesthesia options.
 Cesarean births are usually done with an epidural, therefore you may be awake and alert when your baby is born.

 If you are having an epidural, you will be moved to the operating suite about 30 minutes before your delivery time.
-After you receive your epidural, your nurse will place a catheter (a thin flexible tube) into your bladder to keep it empty.
+After you receive your epidural, your nurse will use a catheter to keep your bladder empty.

 Unscheduled Cesarean Birth